 Moscow is the most populous urban area in Europe and is the seventh most populous city worldwide.
-Moscow is a top European political, cultural, and financial center of Russia and the world.
-Selecting seven reasons to go to Moscow is no problem.
-In fact, it would be no problem to find 20 or 30 reasons to go to Moscow.
-A glittering world capital with an enthralling and rich history, Moscow is a destination you will remember forever Here, in no particular ranking are seven reasons you should visit Moscow.
+Moscow is the top European political, cultural, and financial center of Russia and the world.
+Selecting seven reasons to go to Moscow is not a problem.
+In fact, it would be not a problem at all to find 20 or 30 reasons to visit Moscow.
+A glittering world capital with an enthralling and rich history.
+Moscow is a destination you will remember forever.

 Exploring the Metro

 Moscow’s train system was considered a “palace of the people,” or a public gathering place that was architecturally noteworthy and decorated with artifacts praising the Soviet Union.
 The downtown stations are home to priceless works of art including marble archways, chandeliers, and concrete columns.

 Most dance clubs and pubs also serve as billiards halls, restaurants, gambling halls, or bowling alleys.
 You’ll find this fortuitous because taxis in Moscow are quite expensive, and you can experience several variations of nightlife without having to travel far.
 If clubs are your preference, Moscow has some of the brashest, most extreme examples in the world.

 It is perhaps the coldest you’ll ever be, but Moscow takes on a split personality when the snow is falling.
 Bars and restaurants become meeting places for those escaping the bitter cold.
 Many Russians don’t work for the first two weeks of the new year, so if you’re traveling around New Year’s Day, this coincidence may be an element in the happy atmosphere.

 Muscovites include some of the most committed upscale shoppers anywhere.
 Russians love to look stylish and aren’t afraid to buy expensive apparel.
 Be ready to plunk down some major cash in all the top designer boutiques and shopping centers in Moscow.